magfest/resource-mgmt-app/docs/README.md

 ## Overview

-This application manages budget requests, contracts, and supply orders for MAGFest events.
-It uses a **generic work type architecture** that allows multiple request types (Budget, Contracts, Supply Orders) to share the same workflow engine.
+This application manages budget requests for MAGFest events.
+It uses a **generic work type architecture** designed to eventually support multiple request types (contracts, supply orders) through the same workflow engine.
+Currently, only **Budget Requests** are live — contracts and supply orders are planned for future releases.

 ## Documentation Index